Published Jan 30, 2023•Updated Feb 16, 2024

 - 3 large eggs

-- 3 tablespoons flour
+- 3 tablespoons all-purpose flour

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 teaspoon baking powder

-- ½ teaspoon salt
+- 1/4 teaspoon salt

-- Preheat the oven to 350°F. Lightly grease an 8x8 glass baking dish with cooking spray or vegetable oil and line it with baking paper.
+- Lightly grease an 8”x8” (20 cm x 20 cm) baking dish with cooking spray or lightly rub it with cooking oil.

 - Make syrup: Combine water and 3/4 cup sugar in a small saucepan.
 Bring to a boil over medium-high heat and boil for 1 minute to fully dissolve the sugar.
 Remove from heat and stir in lemon juice (if using).
 Set aside to cool completely.

 - Make the cake: In a large mixing bowl, whisk together eggs and 1/2 cup sugar until sugar dissolves.
 Add yogurt and vegetable oil and whisk again until evenly combined.
 Add semolina, all-purpose flour, vanilla extract, baking powder, baking soda, and salt.
 Stir just until everything is combined (do not overmix).
 Pour batter into prepared pan.